MatrixCreate/matrix/README.md

 - `matrix delete {name}` - Delete a project
 - `matrix deploy` - Deploys the current project you are in to AWS Lightsail
 - `matrix backup` - Backups the current project you are in to AWS S3
+- `matrix analysis --list` - List all AWS instances
+- `matrix analysis --spreadsheet` - Create a spreadsheet of all AWS instances

 ## Installing ##